 2.3 Zoning and key environmental considerations

 The property is zoned RE1 Public Recreation under the Warringah Local Environmental Plan 2011 (LEP).
 Land to the south is zoned R2 Low Density Residential.
-Land to the north is zoned RE1 Public Recreation and comprises more sportsgrounds within the John Fisher Park precinct.
+Land to the west is zoned R3 Medium Density.